• Skip to primary navigation

 How about sunset?

-Libby Hill is definitely my favorite spot in the city for a sunset.
+Libby Hill is my favorite spot in the city for sunset.
 And I feel like the majority of Richmond feels the same way.

 It’s hard to beat such a great view.
 There’s a lot of space for tripods, proposals, engagement shoots, frisbee tossing, dog walking…you get the idea.
 Having a date night/picnic here also tops my ‘fun things to do in Richmond VA for couples’ list.
 More on that way below.

 I typically like shooting on the walkway midway down Libby Hill, close to the bench.
-And also further up the walkway to the left so you can get a shot of the cobblestones acting as leading lines in the city.
+Also, further up the walkway to the left so you can get a shot of the cobblestones acting as leading lines in the city.

-If you have been to Libby Hill too many times to count or maybe it’s normally too crowded for your taste.
+If you have been to Libby Hill too many times to count, or maybe it’s usually too crowded for your taste.
 I’ve compiled a few other spots to watch a great sunset in Richmond VA here.

 Where’s a good spot to see the Richmond VA skyline?

-You can start at the Tredager parking lot, use the T Tyler Potterfield Memorial Bridge to cross the James River then hop off that and go down the stairs at the Manchester Climbing wall.
-This little footpath takes you past the climbing wall and then up under the Manchester Bridge.
+You can start at the Tredegar parking lot, use the T Tyler Potterfield Memorial Bridge to cross the James River, then hop off that and go down the stairs at the Manchester Climbing wall.
+This little footpath takes you past the climbing wall and up under Manchester Bridge.
 Go left to the flood wall and beautiful views of the Richmond city skyline.

 What’s your favorite spot to capture fall leaves?